-Robert Bosch, LLC, the company that made components for the trike’s breaking system, also declined comment siting a policy of not commenting on topics in litigation.
+Robert Bosch, LLC, the company that made components for the trike’s braking system, also declined comment siting a policy of not commenting on topics in litigation.

-Morris is concerned Harley Davidson now considers thousands of trike motorcycles safe – even though he says the recall intervention failed to keep his breaks from locking up.
+Morris is concerned Harley Davidson now considers thousands of trike motorcycles safe – even though he says the recall intervention failed to keep his brakes from locking up.

 “They’ve got a problem and they aren’t willing to admit it to save people’s lives,” he said.

 Court records and accident reports from around the country show Morris and Share aren’t the only ones who’ve experienced problems with Harley inexplicably pulling off highways.
 The I-Team found court records or police accident reports that detail similar accidents in Florida, North Carolina, West Virginia, Oklahoma, and Oregon.